mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 CORE PSIONIC RULES
 Psionics are powered by the Psionic Strength characteristic (abbreviation Psi).
-This characteristic cannot be rolled or bought during character creation without the Referee’s permission.
-To determine a character’s Psionic Strength, roll 2d6 and subtract the number of terms served by the character in any career (Psionic Strength diminishes over time unless actively used).
+This characteristic cannot be rolled or bought during character creation without the Referee's permission.
+To determine a character's Psionic Strength, roll 2d6 and subtract the number of terms served by the character in any career (Psionic Strength diminishes over time unless actively used).
 For example, a 38 year old character (five terms served) would roll 2d6–5 to